We all want our websites to be professional and appealing to visitors, right?

 1. Pixabay (https://pixabay.com)

 Pixabay is my go-to place for stock images.
 They have a huge library, and they have illustrations as well as photos.
 Simple terms make it easy to download the images.
-You don’t have to think hard about if you can use an image or not.
+You don’t have to think hard about whether you can use an image.

 2. Unsplash (https://unsplash.com)